 Breastfeeding is the most typical way to feed your newborn.
 However, with this fast-paced generation it's not always possible!

 You may decide to go on a journey, or you're super busy at work.
 But that doesn’t mean you should deprive your child off the nutritious breast milk.
-Investing in the best manual breast pump will delete those worries that you're on the go, yet your baby is supposed to breastfeed.
+Investing in the best manual breast pump for everyday use will delete those worries that you're on the go, yet your baby is supposed to breastfeed.

 A manual breast pump draws milk from the breast.
 The milk is then emptied into milk bottles for your baby's intake.
 This milk can also be preserved and stored for later use.

 The milk bottles come with nipples that imitate the texture of a breast making it easy for your baby to transition from breastfeeding to milk bottles.

 The best thing about handheld breast pumps is that you do not require electricity for them to function.